 In agreement with the EANPG (EANPG Conclusion 51/17) during the RVSM implementation in the eastern part of the European ICAO region the Russian Federation took the special obligation to organize and maintain the RVSM monitoring program in this part of European ICAO region.
 The RMA Eurasia was established in accordance with the Ministry of Transport Order of the Russian Federation No 125 from 3.05.2012.

-The RMAs were established to support the European Air Navigation Planning Group (EANPG) for safety maintaining of the RVSM in European ICAO region.
+The RMAs were established to support the European Aviation System Planning Group (EASPG) for safety maintaining of the RVSM in European ICAO region.
 RMAs provide the continued monitoring functions within the European RVSM airspace.

-The RMA is tasked with the monitoring of operations within a defined region of RVSM airspace by EANPG.
+The RMA is tasked with the monitoring of operations within a defined region of RVSM airspace byEASPG.
 The RMA operates on behalf of accredited States within its region for reporting operator non-compliance with RVSM approval and performance requirements and other safety related issues.
 However it remains the responsibility of the individual States to ensure that corrective or remedial action is taken in response to any incident reported to it by the RMA.

 These functions of the RMA, as agreed by EANPG, are as follows: